chikeo/ORMCodeGenerator/README.md

 =================

-﻿This is a Project is a utility that generates the Business Logic Layer (BLL) and the Data Access layer (DAL) of a C# application from a MS SQL Server database.
+﻿Written sometime around 2007 or 2008, this Project is a utility that generates the Business Logic Layer (BLL) and the Data Access layer (DAL) of a C# application from a MS SQL Server database.
 This Project or utility relies on the Microsoft Enterprise Library Data Access Application Block (DAAB).

 Steps
 =====